MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 ```

 #### 2 - Set up your working environment
-1. Go to your project directory
+1. Go to your home directory
 ```bash
 cd /shared/projects/2020_eu_HTSdataAnalysis/<your login>/
 ```